 Drugs containing Adalimumab: Humira, Hulio, Amjevita, Yusimry, Hadlima, Hyrimoz, Cyltezo, Abrilada

 Summary of Use during Lactation

-Limited information indicates that maternal adalimumab injections produce low levels in milk and do not adversely affect the nursing infant.
-Because adalimumab is a large protein molecule with a molecular weight of about 148,000, the amount in milk is likely to be very low and absorption is unlikely because it is probably destroyed in the infant's gastrointestinal tract.
-Most experts feel that the drug is probably safe during nursing.
-However, until more data become available, adalimumab should be used with caution during breastfeeding, especially while nursing a newborn or preterm infant.
+Limited information indicates that maternal adalimumab injections produce low levels in breastmilk and do not adversely affect the nursing infant.
+Because adalimumab is a large protein molecule with a molecular weight of about 148,000 Da, it is likely to be partially destroyed in the infant's gastrointestinal tract and absorption by the infant is probably minimal.
+Most experts and professional guidelines feel that the drug is acceptable to use during breastfeeding.[1-10]

 Maternal Levels.
 One woman received a single 40 mg of adalimumab subcutaneously at 4 weeks postpartum.
 Milk samples were obtained every 2 days for 8 days.
 A peak milk adalimumab level of 31 mcg/L was detected on day 6 after injection.
 Milk levels on days 5 and 8 were about 10 mcg/L.